Products

 hero-image

 Maybe you’ve dropped a pin to let a friend know where you are, or you’ve seen ads on your phone for a business nearby that seems perfectly tailored to your needs.
-These daily occurrences, the way city infrastructure is planned, where engineers choose to build bridges and how infrastructure is maintained can all be traced back to one thing — geospatial data.
-The information we gain from gathering and analysing data about our built and natural environments shapes millions of decisions made daily.
+These daily occurrences, how locations link to daily life, the way city infrastructure is planned, where engineers choose to build bridges and how infrastructure is maintained, can all be traced back to one thing – geospatial data.
+The information we gain from gathering and analysing data about our built and natural environments shapes millions of decisions daily.

-This article will talk you through everything you need to know about geospatial data — what it is, how it’s used and where you can source it.
+This article will guide you through an overview of geospatial data – what it is, how it’s used and where you can find it.

 What is geospatial data?

-In the simplest terms, geospatial data is any data that describes objects or events with a location on the earth.
-It’s things like maps, imagery, datasets, tools, and procedures working together to tie events, features, and entities to locations.
-This information is then presented in a format connected to a dataset such as map coordinates, street addresses, cities, or postcodes.
+In its simplest interpretation, geospatial data is information that describes objects or events with a location on earth.
+This includes maps, imagery, datasets, and tools that link features, events, and entities to specific locations.
+This information is then presented in a format connected to a dataset such as map coordinates, street addresses, cities, or postal codes.

 How is geospatial data collected?

-There are multiple, diverse resources used worldwide to collect geospatial data.
+There are multiple resources used worldwide to collect geospatial data.
 Aerial imagery, census data, weather data, mobile phone data, drawn images and social media data are just a handful of the most common applications employed to gather and create geospatial data.
-The combination of these data types together creates a stronger overall outcome for the user.
+The combination of these data types together creates stronger overall outcomes.
 Whether you are studying the habits of a certain population or creating a site map for a new road, different datasets within the larger collection of location data will benefit your use case.

 Types of geospatial data